Operational Safety Cases - From the Countryside Into The Cities

 Both of these articles essentially put the responsibility of ensuring safety onto the operator.

-Article 94.
-(2) appears to refer to pre-flight checks and site assessments.
+Article 94 (2) appears to refer to pre-flight checks and site assessments.
 The pilot must have done the necessary checks to ensure that the aircraft is in a good state of health and the flight is safe to carry out given the operating location.
-They must have satisfied their self that the flight can be completed safely
+They pilot must be satisfied that the flight can be completed safely.

 So what are the key risks when operating in congested areas?